OpenROV/openrov-software/developer_guide/README.md

 ```
 USE_MOCK=true video_port=8092 photoDirectory=/tmp node_debug --web-port 3080 cockpit.js
 ```
+The system will attempt to open your browser to the debug url.
+It also displays the url in your console so that you can connect manually.
+You can then open a second browser instant to localhost:8080 to connect to the cockpit web server.

 Using a command-line debugger: https://nodejs.org/api/debugger.html You place a debug `debugger;` statement in your code and the console will break at that point and give you control